 Lack of knowledge will destroy your credibility and relevance in the eyes of the customer.
 They want to work with experts, not generic salespeople that regurgitate the same old processes and information that all agents use.
-Building relationships with the right people should be part of you prospecting model every day.
-Those people will be typically:
+Building relationships with the right people should be part of your prospecting model every day.
+Those people will be typical:

 - Business owners